Abeer bint Abdullah Al Saud

-Abeer bint Abdullah Al Saud is a member of Saudi royal family, House of Saud.
+Abeer bint Abdullah Al Saud is a member of the Saudi royal family.
 She is the chairperson of the Asayel Cooperative Society.
+She is a daughter of King Abdullah and one of the grandchildren of Saudi's founder King Abdulaziz.
 She has been in exile in Scotland since 2020.

 Early life and activities

 Abeer bint Abdullah is the eighth daughter of King Abdullah.
 Her mother is Hessa bint Trad Al Shaalan.
 Abeer is the full sister of Faisal bin Abdullah who was former president of the Saudi Arabian Red Crescent and dismissed from the office in the mid-2016 without any official announcement.